jeslago/epftoolbox/README.md

     electricity prices: A review of state-of-the-art algorithms, best practices and an open-access benchmark". *Renewable and Sustainable Energy Reviews* (2020).
 Under Review.

+The library is distributed under the AGPL-3.0 License and it is built on top of scikit-learn, tensorflow, keras, hyperopt, statsmodels, numpy, and pandas.

 Website: [https://epftoolbox.readthedocs.io/en/latest/](https://epftoolbox.readthedocs.io/en/latest/)

 ## Getting started